GST / HST Information for Nonprofit Organizations

 • Knowing who can claim an input tax credit (ITC) or public service bodies rebate (PSB)

-We’ll also offer some helpful tips for keeping your organization compliant with GST/HST regulations.
+We’ll also offer guidance for keeping your organization compliant with GST/HST regulations.

 What is GST / HST?

-A goods and services tax (GST) of 5% applies to the sale of most supplies in Canada.
-Taxable supplies are typically provided in the course of conducting profit-generating commercial activities and include zero-rated supplies (supplies taxed at a rate of 0%).
+A Goods and Services Tax (GST) of 5% applies to the sale of most supplies in Canada.
+Taxable supplies are typically provided during profit-generating commercial activities and include zero-rated supplies (supplies taxed at a rate of 0%).
+In lay terms, T=the GST is a federal value-added tax applied to most goods and services sold for domestic consumption in Canada.

 When to register for GST / HST